 I’ve been watching Traeger lead the pellet grill market for over a decade.
 However, since 2017 there has been quite a significant shakeup in the range of grills/smokers that Traeger offers and the features they include.
-For instance, their most popular grills the Traeger Pro Series has been updated.
+For instance, their most popular grills the Traeger Pro Series, have been updated.
 Furthermore, they released their top of the range Traeger Timberline pellet grills.
 However, their latest offering is the Ironwood which sits in the range between the Pro Series and the Timberline.
-So with this post, I wanted to explore what features does the Ironwood have over the Pro Series but it lacks compared to the Timberline range of pellet grills.
+Right, let’s get into this! 🙂

 Introduction To The Traeger Ironwood Pellet Grill/Smoker Range

 Since the 1980’s when Traeger first started to produce wood pellet grills, the basic round barrel design and short chimney stack on the opposite side of the grill to the pellet hopper have been consistent.